AGnias47/secret-santa/README.md

 Emails are currently sent through the Simple Mail Transfer Protocol using Python's smtplib.
 Since SMTP is open to man in the middle attacks, common email servers, such as gmail, will fail to send an email using this script by default because it poses a security risk.
-In Gmail, you can work around this by logging into your Gmail account and going to https://myaccount.google.com/lesssecureapps, and enabling it while the script runs.
-While obviously not ideal, more secure methods of sending an email through a Python script are not widely available, or at least not widely documented.
+In Gmail, you can work around this by logging into your Gmail account and going to [https://myaccount.google.com/lesssecureapps](https://myaccount.google.com/lesssecureapps), and enabling it while the script runs.
 The current method of running this script has been to allow less secure apps via Gmail, run the script, and then continue blocking less secure apps, which limits the time exposed to less secure apps to a minimum.
-Since this script is not intended for enterprise applications, there are currently no plans to move away from SMTP.
+See the Future Work section for plans to move away from SMTP.

 ## Future Work
 Based on usage from the last Secret Santa, I'm going to attempt to utilize AWS or some other email service to send out